yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### August 8 2025: WanGP v7.72 - Qwen Rebirth
+Ever wondered what impact not using Guidance has on a model that expects it ?
+Just look at Qween Image in WanGP 7.71 whose outputs were erratic.
+Somehow I had convinced myself that Qwen was a distilled model.
+In fact Qwen was dying for a negative prompt.
+And in WanGP 7.72 there is at last one for him.

+As Qwen is not so picky after all I have added also quantized text encoder which reduces the RAM requirements of Qwen by 10 GB (the text encoder quantized version produced garbage before)

+Hopefully this new release solves as well the Sage/Sage2 blacscreen on some GPUs.

 ### August 6 2025: WanGP v7.71 - Picky, picky

 This release comes with two new models :